buildspace/buildspace-projects/NFT_Collection/Section_1/Lesson_1_What_Are_We_Building.md

 Note: instead of "Capella", yours would say name of your cohort — each cohort is named after a star!
 Also, the # at the bottom right will be the # minted which depends on when you claim the NFT.

 To claim the NFT, you'll need to pay [gas fees](https://ethereum.org/en/developers/docs/gas/) which are fees that Ethereum charges you to perform transactions on the network.
 Gas fees to redeem the NFT vary.
-I recommend transferring around $30 - $50 worth of ether over to your wallet.
+I recommend transferring around $30 - $50 worth of ETH over to your wallet.

 If you don't know how to do this, don't worry about it for now — not required!